MJmaolu/DVGfinder/README.md

     <img src="LOGO%20DVGfinder_marron.png" alt="Logo" width="800" /*height="80"*/>
   </a>

-  <h3 align="center">DVGfinder_v2</h3>
+  <h3 align="center">DVGfinder_v3</h3>

   <p align="center">
     DVGfinder is a program that integrates the DVGs ViReMa-a and DI-tector search algorithms, making the analysis of a sample easier and more intuitive.
-Also, DVGfinder implements a Random Forest model to filter out false positives introduced by the search algorithms.
+Also, DVGfinder_v3 implements a Gradient Boosting classifier to try to reduce the number of false positives introduced by the search algorithms.
     <br />
   </p>
 </p>